The tenth Head of the River was conducted on 12th and 14th May 1877 on the Upper Yarra (upstream).

 As mentioned above, the Geelong Grammar crew did not race on medical advice.
 The crew was comprised of:

-Geelong Grammar - Bow: G Smith, 2: G Trangmar, 3: S Fairbairn, Str: T Fairbairn, cox: unknown, Cch: James L Cuthbertson
+Geelong Grammar - Bow: G Smith, 2: G Trangmar, 3: Stephen Fairbairn, Str: T Fairbairn, Cox: unknown, Cch: James L Cuthbertson